cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 - **No Accountability:** Software projects don’t live in isolation, they exist to solve real-world problems.
 An engineer must account for business needs, user behavior, and technical feasibility, which requires human judgment and responsibility.

 Let's take software architecture as an example.
-A GenAI model can suggest patterns or frameworks based on existing designs, but defining the architecture for a mission-critical system that have not been done before and for which there is not available data (e.g., balancing scalability, performance, and security) is a task that requires human extrapolation.
+A GenAI model can suggest patterns or frameworks based on existing designs.
+However, defining the architecture for a mission-critical system that has not been done before and for which there is not available training data is a task that requires human extrapolation (e.g., balancing scalability, performance, and security).
 This is because [architecture](../blog/what-does-it-take-to-become-a-software-architect.html) is not just about choosing the right tools or patterns, it’s about understanding the problem space, anticipating future needs, and making informed trade-offs.

 As I mentioned in a [previous blog post](../blog/ai-doesnt-make-me-the-same-coffee.html), GenAI powered tools are not a silver bullet.